cedardevs/onestop/docs/development/hotfix-strategy.md

+# Hotfix Strategy

-# Syncing hotfix to Release and Master branches
+## Syncing hotfix to Release and Master branches

 These instructions assume the hotfix is a single commit, with changes that should be applied to both the current release branch and master.
 The git commands can be altered to handle multiple commits, but this is left as an exercise to the reader.
 If the change should not be applied, or differs between the two branches, just manually create two separate changes for each branch instead.